A General Framework for Importance Sampling with Markov Random Walks: Introduction

-Second, in terms of application, the generality of our family enables us to study complicated nonlinear problems to which the current exponential titling method cannot be applied.
-(1) We apply our method to a compartmental pandemic model (SIR model, short for susceptible-infectious-removed, cf., \citealt{allen2017primer}) to estimate the overflow probability of hospitalized population, where the evolution of the (observed) quantity of interest (infectious) also depends on other latent processes (susceptible) in a nonlinear way.
-Due to the nonlinear structure, usual eigenfunction-based importance sampling techniques are not applicable, while our method is flexible to adapt to this model and achieves significant variance reduction.
-(2) We apply our method to compute the conditional value-at-risk (CoVaR) in \cite{adrian2016covar} under the vector autoregression model with generalized autoregressive conditional heteroskedasticity (VAR-GARCH), aimed at studying the co-dependent systemic risk motivated by the 2007-2008 financial crisis.
-In the VAR-GARCH model, the profit/return process is observed; while the innovation process is latent.
-Due to the conditioning and multivariate feature, the joint event may not be in the standard form of large deviation theory.
+Second, in terms of application, the generality of our family enables us to study complicated nonlinear problems to which the current exponential tilting method cannot be applied.
+(1) We apply our method to a compartmental pandemic model (SIR model, short for susceptible-infectious-recovered, cf., \citealt{allen2017primer}) to estimate the overflow probability of the hospitalized population, where the evolution of the (observed) quantity of interest (infectious) also depends on other latent processes (susceptible) in a nonlinear way.
+Due to the nonlinear structure, the usual eigenfunction-based importance sampling techniques are not applicable, while our method is flexible to adapt to this model and achieves significant variance reduction.
+(2) We apply our method to compute the conditional value-at-risk (CoVaR) in \cite{adrian2016covar} under the vector autoregression model with generalized autoregressive conditional heteroskedasticity (VAR-GARCH), which was proposed to study the co-dependent systemic risk motivated by the 2008 financial crisis.
+Due to the conditioning and multivariate features, the joint event may not be in the standard form of large deviation theory.
 However, since the model is within the LAN family, we can provide the asymptotic optimal link function for importance sampling.
-To the best of our knowledge, no other literature addresses the importance sampling techniques for the two applications.
+To the best of our knowledge, this is the only paper that addresses the importance sampling techniques for the two applications.

 {\bf Managerial Insights.} This paper yields both methodological and policy insights.
-The methodological insight is twofold.
+The methodological insights are twofold.
 First, for complicated models (e.g., SIR and VAR-GARCH), we are not aware of existing importance sampling methods, but our method can deal with these complex problems.
-Second, for simple models (e.g., Heston's model), compared with various existing importance sampling methods, our improvement in terms of efficiency ratio is significant.
-Furthermore, our method is more convenient as it does not rely on the state-dependent change of measure, and there is no need to compute the whole eigenfunction.
+Second, for simpler models like Heston's model, our method significantly outperforms various existing importance sampling methods in terms of efficiency ratios.
+Furthermore, our method is more convenient because it does not rely on a state-dependent change of measure and does not require computing the whole eigenfunction.